1885 Michigan Wolverines football team: Windsor

 The game was played under American intercollegiate rules, putting the Canadians at a disadvantage.
-Michigan won the game, 32-0.
+Michigan won the game, 32–0.
 The Windsor team had sent a telegram canceling the game, but Edward L. Dorn, the president of the Michigan Rugby Association, traveled to Windsor on the morning of the scheduled game, and "a team was picked up, somewhat inferior to the team which met our boys at Windsor last week."

 The game was played in two innings with the first inning beginning at 3:45 p.m. and ending at 4:20 p.m.
 Horace Prettyman scored a touchdown in the first inning.
 At the intermission between innings, Michigan led 8–0.
 The Wolverines added 24 points in the second inning, with James E. Duffy and Horace Prettyman serving as the principal ball carriers.
 Skinner and McNeil scored touchdowns for Michigan.

-After the game, the Michigan Rugby Association hosted the Windsor team at a banquet at Hangsterfer's (referred to in The Michigan Argonaut as “Hank's parlors”).
-T. H. McNeil served as toastmaster and called on Horace Prettyman to speak on the topic of "Foot-ball," and then on a Windsor player to speak about "The Social Features of Foot-ball."
+After the game, the Michigan Rugby Association hosted the Windsor team at a banquet at Hangsterfer's (referred to in The Michigan Argonaut as "Hank's parlors").
+T. H. McNeil served as toastmaster and called on Horace Prettyman to speak on the topic of "Foot-ball", and then on a Windsor player to speak about "The Social Features of Foot-ball".
 The banquet reportedly featured "roast turkey a la Ann Arbor" and "'Miss Ann Arbor kisses,' well suited to tempt the Canadian appetite."
-The banquet continued until midnight with the evening “passed in singing college songs and general conversation.”
+The banquet continued until midnight with the evening "passed in singing college songs and general conversation."
 With the lack of large colleges making it difficult to arrange games under the inter-collegiate rules, one of the topics discussed at the banquet was a proposal that Michigan learn the Canadian rules to enable it to play games more readily against the teams from Windsor, Toronto, and Hamilton.

-The captain and star of the Windsor team was a player named Parkyn.
+The captain and star of the Windsor team was a player named William Parkyn III.
 In early January 1886, The Michigan Argonaut reported that Parkyn had become ill with malarial fever after returning from Ann Arbor, and had died a short time later.
 The Argonaut wrote: "The Windsor team has lost a good player, and foot-ball, a warm friend and advocate."

 Michigan's lineup for the home game against Windsor was Morrow, Higgins, McNeil (quarterback), Prettyman (halfback), J. L. Banks, J. L. Duffy (goalkeeper), J. E. Duffy (halfback), Bumps, Bishop, and Skinner.
 The referee was Michigan's national intercollegiate champion sprinter, Frederick N. Bonine, and the umpires were Dorn and Bartlett.